 One key piece of demographic data is that 44% of Linkedin users earn more than $75,000 per year.
 Linkedin now has a “wall” and a “feed” that’s very similar to how Facebook works.
 There are also groups you can join and post in as well as a robust private messaging system.

 Meetup is not traditional social media platform.
 Instead of 100% online interaction, Meetup.com actually facilitates offline interaction by allowing you to create local meetup groups.
-I still consider it to be a digital marketing channel because most of the organizing and recruiting happens online.
+I still consider it to be an online marketing channel because most of the organizing and recruiting happens online.

 All demographic stats provided by Omnicore Agency.

-Russell Brunson, a brilliant digital marketer, has made the point time and time again that the business that can spend the most to acquire a customer, wins.
+Russell Brunson, a brilliant online marketer, has made the point time and time again that the business that can spend the most to acquire a customer, wins.

 He’s built a huge, multi-million dollar empire in a very short amount of time primarily through paid advertising funnels (with zero venture capital).

 I first heard Russell say that, but it turns out it’s a concept taught by another brilliant marketer…

 “Ultimately, the business that can spend the most to acquire a customer wins.” —Dan Kennedy

 The point here is that it’s a mistake to ask, “what’s the least I can spend on advertising?”

 This is a mistake that I made for a very long time, by the way.
 The right question to ask is, “what’s the most I can spend on advertising?”